gxiaolab/REDITs/README.md

-# Statistical inference of differential RNA editing sites from RNA-sequencing data using beta-binomial models
+# Statistical inference of differential RNA editing sites from RNA-sequencing data

 ## Description
-This repository holds two functions in R to run beta-binomial tests for calling differential RNA editing sites:
+This repository holds two functions in R to run REDITs (RNA editing tests) for calling differential RNA editing sites:
 1. RNA editing sites that are significantly different between case-control (or condition1 vs condition2) cohorts
-   - Handled by the beta-binomial log likelihood test
+   - Handled by the REDIT-LLR (RNA editing test - log likelihood ratio)
 2. RNA editing sites that significantly correlate with categorical (e.g. sex, gender) and/or quantitative (expression of ADAR, age) variables
-   - Handled by beta-binomial regression
+   - Handled by REDIT-Regression (RNA editing test - regression)

 These tests consider both variance in editing from biological variance and intrinsic inaccuracy from calculating editing from count data such as RNA-seq.
 Thus they wield greater power and lower false positives, at and below the 5% false positive threshold, than commonly used alterantives such as the t-test, Wilcoxon's rank-sum test, or pooled Fisher's Exact test.